pztrn/urtrator/README.md

 Urban Terror's and IRC client interfaces for you, because they're pretty shitty :).

+*Disclaimer: This software isn't written nor supported (for now) by FrozenSand.
+All code is a community effort.*

 Right now it can:

 * Obtaining list of Urban Terror servers from master server and